antoneheyward/obsidian-task-manager/README.md

   <img src="images/bmc-button.png" alt="Alt Text" width="200">
 </a>

 Manage Tasks in Obsidian with ease and integrate with Google Calendar for full task and event management.
-Keep your tasks and events local and private, but sync them to your Google Calendar for easy access and notifications.
+Keep your tasks and events local and private, but sync them to your Google Calendar for notifications.
 Your tasks and events are synced in real-time.

 NOTE: I built this tool for my personal needs and it's 100% vibe coded.
 I am sharing the plugin with the community in hopes that it will be useful to others.

-If you love using Obsidian Task Plugin, consider supporting the development by [Buying me a coffee](https://buymeacoffee.com/antoneheyward).
+If you love using Obsidian Task Manager Plugin, consider supporting the development by [Buying me a coffee](https://buymeacoffee.com/antoneheyward).

 You can also find me at [ProductiveMatters.com](https://productivematters.com)